Ronnie Henry: International career

 Henry was named in the England C team, who represent England at non-League level, in January 2006, for a friendly against Italy, playing the whole match in a 3–1 victory.
 After earning another cap in a win over Scotland C, Henry captained the England C team in a 2–0 victory against Finland C. He retained the captaincy for a 2–1 win against a Wales team consisting of players under the age of 23.

 Style of play

 Henry started his career as a centre-back.
 He was later deployed at right-back, where he has played for the majority of his career.
 Towards the end of his second spell at Stevenage, and during his time at Billericay Town, Henry was once again used in central defence.
 He is known for his leadership qualities, having been named club captain during both spells at Stevenage, as well as during his time at Luton and Billericay.

 Coaching career

-In January 2025, Henry returned to former club Luton Town in the role of Professional Development Phase Assistant Coach.
+After six years as an academy coach at Stevenage, Henry returned to former club Luton Town as Professional Development Phase Assistant Coach in January 2025.